Understanding and improving the communication of risk relating to pregnancy

-The WRISK project will be conducted over two years from November 2018 to November 2020.
+The WRISK project will be conducted over two years from November 2018 to June 2021.
 The project takes a woman-centred approach – starting with an exploration of women’s experiences of risk messaging.
 Women’s voices will be gathered and collated through public involvement and qualitative methodologies.
-Lessons drawn from women’s experiences will be considered by a group of stakeholders using a consensus methodology.
+Lessons drawn from women’s experiences will be considered by a group of stakeholders.
 Stakeholders include scientists, public health and risk communication specialists, women’s advocacy groups, and specialists in women’s sexual and reproductive health.
 This work will lead to the development of recommendations for respectful risk communication in pregnancy.

 “The WRISK project is taking an important step forward in seeking to develop recommendations that re-align public health messages for pregnancy with women’s needs and lived experiences.
 This can only result in more effective information that supports both principles of maternal autonomy and public health objectives.”